JOIN MSPD AS AN AMERICORPS HOLISTIC ADVOCATE

 - Develop a framework for maintaining and expanding grant funding, training initiatives, and volunteer networks related to the holistic representation of MSPD clients, and more

 Qualified candidates will be inquisitive, collaborative, resourceful, open-minded, effective at expressing complex concepts, and passionate about public service.
 Preferred candidates will have demonstrated interest in social work, the law, criminal justice, or psychology and have strong computer skills.
 A one-year commitment is required, and volunteers will begin their service term in the summer of 2025.
 Full-time VISTA members will receive a living allowance of $24,894 for the duration of their service and a choice between an end-of-service-stipend ($1,800) or an AmeriCorps Education Award ($7,395).
 For a more comprehensive look at AmeriCorps State benefits, visit AmeriCorps Member Benefits.
 Many universities offer scholarships, application fee waivers, and other benefits to AmeriCorps members.
 You can find school-specific details on the Schools of National Service list.
-Potential Placement Locations VISTAs may serve in Kansas City, St. Louis, or Columbia.
-St. Louis and Kansas City are preferred.

 APPLY TODAY!